Omar659/Planning-Reasoning/README.md

-# Planning-Reasoning
+# Planning Reasoning
-Work done for the planning and reasoning exam for "La Sapienza University of Rome."
+Work done for the Planning and Reasoning exam at "La Sapienza University of Rome"

 Content:
 * Project folder with a comparison of different variants of the LRTA algorithm.